Today I want to talk all about Montessori Shelves.

 Matching Lids – Lately, K has wanted to take the lids off and put them back on, so this is a simple activity to help her practice this skill and also matching the right size lid.

-Thanks for reading and I hope this helped you get some ideas for your Montessori shelves!
+That’s going to wrap up this post – thanks for reading and I hope this helped you get some ideas for your Montessori shelves!